klahnakoski/mo-deploy/docs/library-versioning.md

 You can use this technique on all your vendor libraries.
 It helps especially when your vendor code lacks comprehensive tests: Each project that uses your vendor library effectively acts as a test suite.

+> **This technique is only needed if you are synchronizing the libraries of more then one project.
+Contributors to your project, and anyone not maintaining the library need not know about this**

 ## Overview

 We will use the following directory pattern to allow both vcs' to track the project and library code.
 This will be explained in more detail below.